ulrikstrid/ligo/gitlab-pages/docs/intro/what-and-why.md

 title: What & Why
 ---

-Before we get into what is LIGO and why does LIGO need to exist in the first place, let's take a look at what options does the Tezos blockchain offer us out of the box.
-If you were to implement smart contracts natively on Tezos, you'd have to learn [Michelson](https://tezos.gitlab.io/whitedoc/michelson.html).
+Before we get into what LIGO is and why LIGO needs to exist, let's take a look at what options the Tezos blockchain offers us out of the box.
+If you want to implement smart contracts natively on Tezos, you have to learn [Michelson](https://tezos.gitlab.io/whitedoc/michelson.html).

-> 💡 The (Michelson) language is stack-based, with high level data types and primitives, and strict static type checking.
+> 💡 The (Michelson) language is stack-based, with high level data types and primitives and strict static type checking.

 Here's an example of Michelson code: